-- 1. Students are assigned an Advisor in their area of concentration. - The Advisor (sometimes referred to as 'major professor'), in conjunction with the student, is responsible for: - Developing and updating the tentative program of study - Monitoring problems related to the completion of the degree (e.g., deficiencies, probation, incompletes, etc.) - Approving overloads - Filing forms in accordance with Graduate School and departmental regulations (e.g., transfer of credits, approval of formal program of study, admission to candidacy) - Guiding research - Approving elective courses and field placement site - Assisting in student development of Capstone Project.
-Assisting student with identification of Primary Capstone Reader. - Signing off on final program of study, to be submitted in final semester, for graduation. - 3.
+- 1. Students are assigned an Advisor in their area of concentration. - 2.
+The Advisor (sometimes referred to as 'major professor'), in conjunction with the student, is responsible for: - Developing and updating the tentative program of study - Monitoring problems related to the completion of the degree (e.g., deficiencies, probation, incompletes, etc.) - Approving overloads - Filing forms in accordance with Graduate School and departmental regulations (e.g., transfer of credits, approval of formal program of study, admission to candidacy) - Guiding research - Approving elective courses and APE field placement site - Assisting in student development of Resume, e-Portfolio, and APE e-Poster. - Signing off on final program of study, to be submitted in final semester, for graduation. - 3.
 Students are responsible for monitoring their progress throughout the program.